input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/gateway/concrete.md

 ## Config

-Check if config exists <br />
-All orchestration is coordinated via the DB, more specifically the config.
+Check if config exists; all orchestration is coordinated via the DB, more specifically the config.
 ```rust
 fn config_exists(db: DBHandler) -> Option<Config> {
     // lock db